 6 You just want something to pour on your morning cereal

-This is simultaneously the easiest and most challenging scenario because your options are wide open in this case.
+This is simultaneously the easiest and most challenging scenario, because your options are wide open in this case.
 It really comes down to taste preference here.
-We’ve found the most pleasure with an unsweetened vanilla almond or cashew milk when diving into our favorite bowl of cereal or granola, but unsweetened macadamia milk also floats our boat from time to time.
+We’ve found the most pleasure with an unsweetened vanilla almond or cashew milk when diving into our favorite bowl of cereal or granola, but an unsweetened macadamia milk also floats our boat from time to time.

 7 You’re a sucker for flavored milk